Skip to main content

 Eye Allergy Symptoms

 Eye allergies can come with a variety of symptoms, ranking from minor eye irritation to more visible and annoying reactions.
+In particular, allergic conjunctivitis might lead you to experience the following:

 Illustration of a finger poking an eye